webyrd/Barliman/README.md

 * possibly move as much work as possible into NSTasks, such as loading files.
 * possibly add pairs of tests as processes, once individual tests complete successfully
 * change green text to bold font instead
-* add structured editing capability, with automatic addition of right parens, auto-addition of logic variables, and perhaps something like paredit (thanks Michael Ballantyne, Guannan Wei, Pierce Darragh, Michael Adams, for discussions on how this might work)
+* add structured editing capability, with automatic addition of right parens, auto-addition of logic variables, and perhaps something like paredit (thanks Michael Ballantyne, Guannan Wei, Pierce Darragh, Michael Adams, for discussions on how this might work) [have added automatic addition of right parens, and auto-addition of logic variables]
 * add syntax-directed auto-indentation of code
 * figure out how to do syntax-directed hilighlighting, and precise hilighting of syntax errors.
 May not be as important if I go the structured editor route.
 Although perhaps this should be an option, either way.
 * add documentation/tutorial